axelpale/affineplane/docs/API.md

 <a name="top"></a>
 # Affineplane API Documentation v2.4.0

 Welcome to affineplane API reference documentation.
+These docs are generated with [yamdog](https://axelpale.github.io/yamdog/).

 See also [Usage](https://axelpale.github.io/affineplane/) and [GitHub](https://github.com/axelpale/affineplane) for introduction and source code.
-The docs are generated with [yamdog](https://axelpale.github.io/yamdog/).

 <a name="affineplane"></a>